ebi-gene-expression-group/scrnaseq_training/clustering/tutorial.md

 ![Screenshot-2019-11-27-at-21.34.29](img/Screenshot-2019-11-27-at-21.34.29.png)

 Then once the 17 steps are loaded loaded below, press `Run Workflow`.
-You can either go to the new history created or if you where considering some of the ideas of point [3.2](#32--inspect-the-workflow) you can go back to that while the workflow runs.
+You can either go to the new history created or if you were considering some of the ideas of point [3.2](#32--inspect-the-workflow) you can go back to that while the workflow runs.

 ## 3.4.- Inspect the workflow results